See How She Runs

-See How She Runs is a 1978 American TV movie starring Joanne Woodward who won an Emmy for her performance.
+See How She Runs is a 1978 American TV film starring Joanne Woodward, who won an Emmy for her performance.
+The film also won Emmys for Outstanding Achievement in Music Composition for a Special (Dramatic Underscore) and Outstanding Achievement in Film Sound Mixing.

 Plot

 A 40 year old divorced school teacher decides to enter the Boston Marathon.

 Production

 At one stage the film was going to be directed by Paul Newman.

 Reception

-The film was seen by 35 million.
+The film was seen by 35 million people.